AxisCommunications/docker-acap/README.md

 See [Client key and certificate](#client-key-and-certificate) for an example of how to remotely run docker commands on a device running a secured Docker ACAP using TLS.

+The application can provide a TCP socket if the TCP Socket setting is set to `yes` and an IPC socket if the IPC Socket setting is set to `yes`.
+Please be aware that at least one of these sockets must be selected for the application to start.

 ## Building the Docker ACAP